rwth-i6/returnn-experiments/2020-rnn-transducer/concat-seqs/README.md

-This is for the recognition experiments on longer seqs, where we just concated seqs within one Switchboard recording.
+This is for the recognition experiments on longer seqs, where we just concated seqs within one Switchboard recording (for recognition only, not for training).

 This was part of a more complex [Sisyphus](https://github.com/rwth-i6/sisyphus) pipeline.
 For now, we don't publish the whole pipeline (this is work in progress - we plan to do later)